microsoft/language-server-protocol/_specifications/lsp/3.18/workspace/didChangeWatchedFiles.md

 	globPattern: GlobPattern;

 	/**
 	 * The kind of events of interest.
-If omitted it defaults
+If omitted, it defaults
 	 * to WatchKind.Create | WatchKind.Change | WatchKind.Delete
 	 * which is 7.
 	 */